Hi Guys and thanks for dropping by!

 Note that you should not experience any tension in your wrist or hand as you perform the exercise; the stops simply come from stopping, not tightening your hand or wrist.

-You’ll see on the video that I’ve placed a sticker in the middle of Olivia’s bow.
-This gives her an aim and ensures that her stops are evenly spaced.
+You’ll see on the video that I’ve placed a sticker in the middle of my bow.
+This will give you an aim and ensures that your stops are evenly spaced.
 You could also place a sticker at the tip and the end of the bow if necessary.

 Walking To The Park